dt-orders/load-traffic/README.md

 * Use the JMeter UI to edit the script.
 * Use `buildpush.sh` to build and push the Docker image
-* Use `load.sh` as a helper script to test the JMeter script
+* Use `load.sh` as a helper script to test the `jmeter` executable directly

     ```
+    # example override of URL and PORT, run for 1 loops, 1 thread, 250ms thinktime, and debug ON
+    ./load.sh 3.224.9.137 80 1 1 250 load.jmx true

-    # example override of URL and PORT set to run for 20 loops
+    # example override of URL and PORT, run for 1 loops, 1 thread, 250ms thinktime, and debug OFF
-    ./load.sh 44.234.152.110 80 20
+    ./load.sh localhost 80 1 1 250 load.jmx false
     ```

 # Dynatrace Setup